prototype74/HyperUBot/README.md

 ## Compatibility

 HyperUBot works with Windows, MacOS, Linux and Termux (although it's kinda the same as Linux).
-Right now, Heroku is not supported!
+Right now, unfortunately Heroku is not supported.
+This is due to the way that Heroku handles bash processes, something needed for commands like .sysd, .rtt, .status or .ping.

 We recommend using Ubuntu 18.04 or 20.04, as it's setup is a lot easier, and straight forward (there is no need of installing a package manager, such as apt-get, since it comes by default.)